Every photographer will at least try black and white landscape photography. From the

 complete novice all the way through to the modern masters.

-In the hands of geniuses such as Ansel Adams and Edward Weston, it has produced some of the most memorable images of all time.
+Ansel Adams, it has produced some of the most memorable images of all time.

 Seeing the World in Black and White

 In black and white landscape photography, the golden hour is no longer the golden rule.
-That gorgeous orange cast over your scene, once it’s reduced to a series of greys.
+That gorgeous orange cast over your scene becomes reduced to a series of greys.

 So, if you can’t rely on colour to make your photograph for you, what do you use instead?

-The best black and white landscape photographs have a strong range of tones, from almost pure white through to deep, rich black and everything in between.
+The best black and white landscape photography has a strong range of tones.
+From almost pure white through to deep, rich black and everything in between.

 texture, both the natural as well as the man-made aspects of it.
 In black and white landscape photography, we can use the difference in texture.

 Strong side lighting, or even backlighting, can

-Each colour will be represented by a different shade, and hitting a pleasing balance across each element will make for a more successful result.
+Each colour will be represented by a different shade.
+And hitting a pleasing balance across each element will make for a more successful result.